BetuelCode/LightLogger/README.md

 Output: `UV_spectrometer_code.ipynb` <br>
 Code: `UV_spectrometer_code.ipynb`

 For the calibration of the UV channels, the corresponding data from the OceanOptics spectrometer can be found in this folder `01_UV`.
 The data file containing all acquired spectrometer data is in `01_UV/spectrometer_data`.
-Hereby, the CSV files in the `filtered` folder were used, which contain only the relevant information from the raw data.
+Hereby, the CSV files in the `filtered` folder were used, which contain only the relevant information obtained from the raw data.

 **Note:** We have also included the raw data with all acquired data from the OceanOptics spectrometer, which can be found in the folder `rawdata`.